 Permanent Retainers/Fixed Retainers

 Ohana Orthodontics offers all three of these options to our patients.
-We can recommend which is right for you, depending on which one best fits your lifestyle.
+We can recommend which is right for you, depending on which best fits your lifestyle.

 A set of retainers is included with the cost of your treatment, so you don’t have to worry about that!
 However, if your retainers are lost or damaged, you will be expected to pay the cost to repair or replace them.

 Depending on the type, replacement retainers can cost anywhere from $150-$600 on average to replace.
-That’s why it’s so important to be sure you keep up with your retainers and maintain them well!
+That’s why it’s important to be sure you keep up with your retainers and maintain them well!